Get all the latest data for Nicaragua

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-World Bank Macro Poverty Outlook An official World Bank report with consistent assumptions and projections.
-We used it to sanity-check 2026 to 2027 growth expectations.
-We used it to build scenario ranges for the 5 to 10 year outlook.
+World Bank Nicaragua Macro Poverty Outlook The World Bank gives independent country forecasts and structural data.
+We used it for 2026 to 2028 growth, remittance and construction context.
+We used it to build the 5 year forecast carefully.

 Get the full checklist for your due diligence in Nicaragua